gregology/gregology.github.io/_posts/2017-12-18-sailing-chesapeake-bay-sailing-sv-catsaway-ep-19.md

 Next episode we travel down the ICW and start heading to Florida.

 Credits:
-“Secret Conversations” by the 126ers
+"Secret Conversations" by the 126ers
-“One More Chance” by Otis McDonald
+"One More Chance" by Otis McDonald
-“Ukulele Beach” by Doug Maxwell
+"Ukulele Beach" by Doug Maxwell
-“Every Cowboy” by Cellophone Sam
+"Every Cowboy" by Cellophone Sam
-“Sewing Song” from Junior on the Job
+"Sewing Song" from Junior on the Job